barkais/moleculaR/Cube Functions/README.md

 Cy.xyz  1.7 3.23 7.03     4.10     3.22
 ```

-Now do the same with cube.steRimol:
+Now do the same with steRimol.cube:

 ```
 # Compute cube steRimols with:
-cube.steRimol.df('1 15')
+steRimol.cube.df('1 15')
 ```

 Which gives: